Julien-Gio/CloudComputing-Lab3/README.md

 Finally, we need the associated SSH key.

-Then we send the commands to update the credentials, then the worker code, and of course execute the worker script.
+Then we send the commands to update the credentials and of course execute the worker script.
 ```bash
 myarg="ec2-user@ec2-${ip//./-}.compute-1.amazonaws.com"